iPadOS 14.5.1 is available to download right now if you own a compatible iPad. All iPad models capable of running iOS 14 can run iPadOS 14.5.1.

 Like iPadOS 14.5, iPadOS 14.6 is a milestone upgrade which means it should carry new features, fixes, enhancements, and security patches.

-For more on iPadOS 14.6, take a look at our guide.
+For more on iPadOS 14.6 and the beta, take a look at our guide.

 If you skipped iPadOS 14.5, you'll get its security patches with your upgrade.
 You can read more about the changes over on Apple's website.